Insights on Variance Estimation for Blocked and Matched Pairs Designs: Infinite Population Frameworks

 \subsection{Simple random sampling, flexible blocks}

 In this framework, denoted $SRS$, units are sampled at random, without regard to block membership, from the population.
-This gives the classic result for complete randomization \citep[see][p.
-101]{CausalInferenceText} of

-where $\sigmaz$ is the population variance of the potential outcomes under treatment $z$.
-The classic variance estimator $\varestcr$ is unbiased in this setting.

-For blocking with $SRS$, we focus on the use of flexible blocks, e.g. blocking using clustering on a continuous covariate or based on observed covariates in the sample obtained, as we believe they are most useful in this setting.
+In this context, we focus on the use of flexible blocks, e.g. blocking using clustering on a continuous covariate or based on observed covariates in the sample obtained.
 Structural blocks do not make sense in this framework (e.g. one would always sample pairs of twins not individuals who are twins if we wish to run a twin study) and fixed blocks give rise to difficulties when the sample does not have units from all population strata.
-Note however that this sampling framework was examined for blocked experiments with fixed blocks in \cite{scosyrev_2014}.
+For blocked experiments with fixed blocks in this framework, see \cite{scosyrev_2014}.